dayspring-tech/LambdaBundle/README.md

 - `serviceName`: any service identifier valid with `Container::get()`.
 This will likely be a service class name.
 - `function`: the function name
 - `args`: an array of arguments to the function

+### SqsServiceFunctionHandlerService
+This handler does the same thing as `ServiceFunctionHandlerService` but for messages sent via SQS

+It expects payloads to be sent via SQS instead of directly to Lambda.

 ### Other implementation possibilities
 - API Gateway - Configure a Lambda integration with API Gateway and use Symfony to handle API requests